quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/car_library.rst

     :scale: 120%
     :align: center

 .. _carDescription:

 Description
 ^^^^^^^^^^^

-QCars are considered "actors" in the Virtual Self-Driving Car Studio.
-The QCar library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.
+QCars are considered "actors" in Quanser Interactive Labs.The QCar library can be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.

 See the QCar :ref:`carTutorial` to get a better understanding of using QCars in Quanser Interactive Labs.

 .. _carLibrary: